nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 Most Read Books This Week In The United States

+Each book listed on the main page is linked to a seperate page that provides extra details.
+A quick scan of both these sources implied that the following attributes could be retrieved:

 ```
   attr_accessor :title, :author, :url, :ratings, :readers, :doc, :format, :page_count, :publisher, :summary, :about_author